FruitieX/nodeplayer/README.md

 plugins later, see below for some examples!

 When you're done configuring, run `nodeplayer` again. nodeplayer now automatically installs missing plugins and backends.
+Note that if you installed nodeplayer as root, this step also requires root since modules are installed to the same path as nodeplayer.

 Note that backends and plugins you load may ask you to perform additional configuration steps.
 Read through the setup instructions for each of the